taurusduan/Claude-free/README.md

 However, in addition to the permissions in the video, users:read permissions need to be configured when configuring permissions, which is used to detect whether the configured claude_id exists.
 Summary:[channels:history,channels:read,channels:write,groups:history,groups:read,groups:write,chat:write, im:history, im:write, mpi,users:read]

+channel_id should be the channel id, please do not use private chat, and please add claude to the channel.

 Related links:

 token Obtain: https://api.slack.com/